ghowland/sysync/README.md

 validated: {'host_group': 'database'}
 ```

-This shows every command, that was not run because -C/--commit was not specified, to configure the current running system as the "database" machine.
+This shows every command, which were not run because -C/--commit was not specified, to configure the current running system as the "database" machine.

 Note that the "--buildas" command will only work if the current host is not specified in any Host Groups.
 This is for testing only.
 If the current host is specified in a Host Group, "--buildas=hostgroup" will exit with an error.